tpoisot/bipy/README.md

 ## Changes in this release (v1.0.3)

 * Removed unnecessary prints in robustness to extinction tests
-* Specificity infos added to the `networklevel` function (mean PDI and RR, Inconsistency and responsiveness)
+* Specificity infos added to the `networklevel` function (mean PDI and RR, Inconsistency and Responsiveness)
+* Fixed a bug in `specieslevel` when the network was not modular

 ## For a list of the features...